 Field-hunting tip

-Look in rhyolitic volcanic ash and perlite country — that is the host setting where obsidian nodules typically forms.
+Look in rhyolitic volcanic ash and perlite country, the host setting where obsidian nodules typically forms.
 If you start seeing perlite, rhyolite, quartz in float, you are in the right ground.
 Field specimens usually show a rounded nodules habit, so train your eye for that shape before scanning the outcrop.